spacefreak86/pyquarantine-milter/README.md

 ### Whitelists
 The following whitelist types and options are available.
 * **db**
   Whitelist stored in database.
 The table is created automatically if it does not exist yet.
+  Options:
   * **connection**
     Database connection string, see [Peewee Playhouse Extension](https://docs.peewee-orm.com/en/latest/peewee/playhouse.html#db-url).
   * **table**